vespertilian/IANA-Timezone-JSON-Generator-and-Importer/README.md

 # IANA Timezone JSON Generator and Importer

-Quickly get timezone names and metadata from the IANA into your application.
+Quickly get timezone names and metadata from the IANA into your application in the format you want.

 ## Quickly load an existing json file into your application